 Marketplace revenue includes commission fees collected in connection with user purchases of the merchants' products.
 The commission fees vary depending on factors such as user location, demand, product type, and dynamic pricing.
 The Company recognizes revenue when a user's order is processed and the related order information has been made available to the merchant.
 Commission fees are recognized net of estimated refunds and chargebacks.
-Marketplace revenue also includes ProductBoost revenue for displaying a merchant's selected products in preferential locations within the Company's marketplace.
+Marketplace revenue also includes ProductBoost fees for displaying a merchant's selected products in preferential locations within the Company's marketplace.
 The Company recognizes revenue when the merchants' selected products are displayed.
-The Company refers to its marketplace revenue, excluding ProductBoost revenue, as its core marketplace revenue.